Tláhuac: History

 The name “Tláhuac” comes from Nahuatl, mostly likely a derivation of “Cuitláhuac”.
 However, its meaning is in dispute, with interpretations including “the place where cuítatl (a type of algae) is gathered”, “place where the Lord sings”, “guardian or steward of the land", “born among the rocks of the lakes” and “place of he who cares for the water”.

-The Tláhuac was established on a small island in the waters between Lake Chalco and Lake Xochimilco in 1222 by the Chichimecas.
+Tláhuac, also referred to in historical records as Cuitláhuac, was an altepetl on a small island in the waters between Lake Chalco and Lake Xochimilco established in 1222 by the Chichimecas.
+The rulers were titled tzompanteteuctin nahualteteuctin (sorcerer chiefs) and were said to descend from Mixcoatl.
+The city was divided into four parts (Tiçic, Tepancalcan, Atenchicalcan, and Tecpan).
+The main gods worshipped in Tláhuac were Mixcoatl, Itzpapalotl, Amimitl and Atlahua.
 By the 14th century, it had become a dominion expanding as far as what is now Santiago Zapotitlán and Santa Catarina Yecahuizotl, but distinct from the dominion of Mixquic, which was on a nearby island.
 Tláhuac was connected to the mainland by two causeways leading to Santiago Zapotitlán and Tulyehualco.
 The first regional leader of the area was Cohuatomatzin in 1262.
-The dominion remained independent until the 14th century, when it was conquered by the Tepanecs.
-Soon after, it was dominated by the Aztecs.
+The dominion remained independent until the 14th century, when it was conquered by the Tepanecs and forced to pay tribute to Azcapotzalco.
+Soon after, it was dominated by the Aztecs and paid tribute to Tenochtitlan.
 During the pre-Hispanic period, the economy of the area was based on chinampa farming and fishing.
-After conquest, the area paid tribute to Azcapotzalco and then to Tenochtitlan.
 The town of Tláhuac was laid out along the various dikes and canals which centered on a ceremonial center, where the San Pedro parish church is today.

 The area was prone to flooding but it was prosperous due to intensive chinampa farming, growing corn, beans, chili peppers, tomatoes, squash, flowers and more.
-Much of this produce was sent to Mexico City as a way of paying tribute.
+Much of this produce was sent to Tenochtitlan as tribute.
 There was a major flood in 1499, prompting the construction of a large dike against the lake waters.
 Another dike was constructed to separate the lakes.